The Home of the Cleveland Browns

 About FirstEnergy Stadium

-FirstEnergy Stadium adds excitement and beauty to Cleveland’s revitalized downtown and, through a two-year modernization project, the venue is being transformed into one of the best fan experiences in sports.
+FirstEnergy Stadium adds excitement and beauty to Cleveland’s revitalized downtown and, through a two-year modernization project before the 2014 and 2015 seasons, the venue was transformed into one of the best fan experiences in sports.

-The renovations are designed to improve the structure, technology and aesthetics of FirstEnergy Stadium.
-Among the many changes that electrified fans at the start of the 2014 season are two new video boards in each end zone that are nearly triple the size of the previous screens.
+The renovations helped improve the structure, technology and aesthetics of FirstEnergy Stadium.
+Among the many changes that electrified fans at the start of the 2014 season were two new video boards in each end zone that are nearly triple the size of the previous screens.
 Other technical enhancements include LED video boards throughout the stadium and an entirely new audio system.
-The year-one renovations also created greater seating capacity in the lower bowl, moving fans closer to the field, with dramatically better views of the game.
+The renovations also created greater seating capacity in the lower bowl, moving fans closer to the field, with dramatically better views of the game.
 This has created a more intimate environment, while enhancing the team's home-field advantage.

-Before the 2015 season, the Browns plan to complete the renovations by improving concession areas and providing fans with more unique offerings with a local twist.
-Club seating and suites will be upgraded, while new and dramatic graphics will honor Browns history and players.
+Before the 2015 season, the Browns improved concession areas and provided fans with more unique offerings with a local twist.
+Club seating and suites were upgraded, while new and dramatic graphics honor Browns history and players.